What do you love or hate about other off-road vehicles

 • Like

-Reactions: R1TVT
+Reactions: shazam and R1TVT

 I’m so glad you guys are thinking about the aftermarket.
 This is a big key to success with off road enthusiasts.
 Rather than something that individual team members need to “push for” it should be a core design principle for this vehicle - a question the designers need to ask about every design decision.